A Survey of Stance Detection on Social Media: New Directions and Perspectives: Stance Detection Tasks

-\textbf{Target-specific stance detection.} The target-specific stance detection task is the most common task setting in the literature.
-In this paradigm, stance is inferred with respect to a predefined set of targets.
-Most previous studies have focused on this paradigm, including works such as ~\citet{augenstein2016stance}, ~\citet{darwish2017improved}, ~\citet{igarashi-etal-2016-tohoku}, ~\citet{liu2017attention}, and ~\citet{MohammadKSZC16}.
-In this approach, the input text is used to predict the stance towards a specific, predefined single target.
+The most prevalent form of stance detection on social media is target-specific stance detection, wherein the stance is inferred for a set of predefined targets.
+The majority of prior studies have focused on this paradigm, exemplified by the works of~\citet{augenstein2016stance, darwish2017improved, igarashi-etal-2016-tohoku, liu2017attention, MohammadKSZC16}.
+In this approach, the input text (T) or user (U) is used to predict the stance towards a specific, predefined single target (G), as illustrated in Eq.
+(3).
+This necessitates the construction of separate stance classification models for each target (G).
+Notably, most published works on this dataset have trained separate models for each topic (target) independently.
+However, recent endeavors have explored the application of transfer learning across different targets

-\textbf{Multi-target stance detection.} Building on the foundation of target-specific stance detection, the multi-target stance detection task addresses the scenario where a single tweet may contain multiple related targets.
-This task involves predicting the stance polarity of multiple targets within the same tweet (or statement).
-The concept of multi-target stance detection is commonly used to analyze the relationships between multiple targets, which often exhibit strong correlations, such as multiple candidates in a political election \cite{lai2018stance, darwish2017trump, wei2018multi}.
+\textbf{Multi-target stance detection task.} In certain scenarios, a single tweet may contain multiple related targets (e.g., Hillary Clinton and Donald Trump).
+To address this, \citet{sobhani-etal-2017-dataset} introduced the first multi-target stance detection dataset, comprising 4,455 tweets related to the 2016 US elections.
+They employed an attention-based bidirectional recurrent neural network (RNN) to jointly learn the stances towards Clinton and Trump.
+The concept of multi-target stance detection has been commonly utilized to analyze the relationship between two political candidates, leveraging domain knowledge about these targets to enhance classification performance (\citet{lai2018stance}).
+Following a similar approach, \citet{darwish2017trump} constructed a dataset of 3,450 tweets annotated with stance labels for the two US 2016 election candidates (Trump and Clinton) simultaneously.
+Moreover, \citet{wei2018multi} proposed a memory-based algorithm that focuses on jointly modeling multiple targets concurrently.
+Their memory-based model has achieved the current state-of-the-art result on the multi-target benchmark dataset.